LennonLab/mothur_tips/mothur_tips.md

 The secure copy command will ask you to supply your IU passcode for each file that you transfer.

 ###3) Running mothur
+First thing you'll need to do is run the DatabaseDownload.sh shell script.
+This contains Silva and RDP databases that you'll need for mothur analyses.
+You can run the script with the following:

+`> $ sh DatabaseDownload.sh`

+This will take about 10 mins and will extract files into your working directory (not DatabaseDownload.sh)

 Once all of your files are in the proper working directory (e.g., N/dc2/projects/Lennon_Sequences/2015_eDNA), you are ready to submit your job.
 This can be done using TORQUE (https://kb.iu.edu/d/bezu).
 For example, to submit a job, use the following code:

 `> $ qsub eDNA.Bacteria.sh`